JulianGroeli/F360-3DMouseIn2DDrawings/README.md

 - AcCoreConsole.xml contains the configuration for 2D navigation in 2D drawings mode.
 - Fusion360.xml contains the configuration for 3D navigation in Fusion's other modes: design, generative design, render, animation, simulation and manufacture.

 Thanks to jwick on the 3D Connexion blog, without whom this would not have been possible.
-Please see the below thread and post comments and feedback here: https://www.3dconnexion.com/forum/viewtopic.php?f=25&t=39216
+For more info on how we got here, see: https://www.3dconnexion.com/forum/viewtopic.php?f=25&t=39216

 Current functionality: